pfeghali/CS165B-FinalPrep/README.md

 Regression is the mapping of a n-d feature space to a real valued output or set of outputs.

 ### Dimensionality Reduction
 Dimensionality Reduction is the process of taking a set on inputs in a n-d feature space, and reducing that space to a corresponding output, while retaining relvatnt information.
-Examples of this can be seen with simple redction of redundant features, and more usefully, with encoder models to simplify some sort of an input to an output which can be eaily used an dcontains desirable features.
+Examples of this can be seen with simple redction of redundant features, and more usefully, with encoder models to simplify some sort of an input to an output which can be easily used and contains desirable features.

 ### Anomaly Detection
 Anomaly Detection is the utilization of some sort of model to recognize when an inconsistency occurs.
 I am not very familiar with this.